Technology Requires Truck Drivers Keep Pace

 - Locate and secure plaintiff’s vehicle

 If you have been involved in a truck-related crash, it is important to have legal advocacy as soon as possible to secure and preserve essential evidence in your case?
-You won’t find a better legal advocate than our Houston Truck Accident Attorney at Chandler McNulty.
+You won’t find a better legal advocate than our truck accident attorneys at Chandler McNulty LLP.
 We’ll perform our own independent investigation to gather evidence law enforcement may have missed.
 We’ll gather the necessary expert testimony from doctors, mechanics, and witnesses, etc.

 The sooner we talk to you, the sooner we’ll get to know you and better assess your losses and the value we can try and recover for them.
 For a free consultation and to learn how we’ll best serve you, call us at (713) 997-8310 or send us an email using the contact form on this page.